 34. In the event a vacancy in any office, except Speaker, elected by the membership of the Assembly occurs during joint recesses, the Committee on Rules shall fill the office until the session reconvenes.
 If a vacancy occurs in the office of the Speaker during a joint recess, the Committee on Rules shall notify the membership within 15 days from the time the vacancy occurs and shall call a caucus of the membership of the Assembly for the purpose of filling the vacancy.
-This caucus shall be held at the State Capitol within 30 days from the time the vacancy and shall be held at the State Capitol within 30 days from the time the vacancy occurs.
-Notice of the caucus shall be in the vacancy occurs.

-writing and shall be mailed not less than 10 days prior to the meeting of the caucus.
+This caucus shall be held at the State Capitol within 30 days from the time the vacancy occurs.
+Notice of the caucus shall be in writing and shall be mailed not less than 10 days prior to the meeting of the caucus.
 If the Committee on Rules fails to act within 15 days from the time the vacancy in the office of Speaker occurs, the Chief Clerk of the Assembly shall act in its place, following the procedure set forth in this rule.
 Any person selected to fill any vacancy pursuant to this rule holds the office until the session reconvenes.